-In paper (Avotina et.al., Phys.
-Rev. B74, 085411 (2006)) the effect of Fermi surface anisotropy to the conductance of a tunnel point contact, in the vicinity of which a single point-like defect is situated, has been investigated theoretically.
-The oscillatory dependence of the conductance on the distance between the contact and the defect has been found for a general Fermi surface geometry.
-In this paper we apply the method developed in (Avotina et.al., Phys.
-Rev. B74, 085411 (2006)) to the calculation of the conductance of noble metal contacts.
-An original algorithm, which enables the computation of the conductance for any parametrically given Fermi surface, is proposed.
-On this basis a pattern of the conductance oscillations, which can be observed by the method of scanning tunneling microscopy, is obtained for different orientations of the surface for the noble metals.
+In a previous paper [Ye.
+S. Avotina et al., Phys.
+Rev. B 74, 085411 (2006)], the effect of Fermi surface anisotropy on the conductance of a tunnel point contact with a single point-like defect situated in its vicinity was investigated theoretically.
+The oscillatory dependence of the conductance on the distance between the contact and the defect was found for a general Fermi surface geometry.
+In the present paper the method developed in the cited work is applied to the calculation of the conductance of noble metal contacts.
+An original algorithm, which enables the computation of the conductance for any parametrically specified Fermi surface, is proposed.
+On this basis a pattern of the conductance oscillations, which can be observed by the method of scanning tunneling microscopy, is obtained for different orientations of the surface for the noble metals. © 2008 American Institute of Physics.
+[DOI: 10.1063/1.2889410]